Home Compare CPNG vs TUI1.DE

 Coupang vs TUI: Which Stock Looks Stronger in 2026?

 TUI holds the cleaner structural position, with the lead spread across valuation and profitability.
-Coupang does not offset that deficit through any equally strong structural edge elsewhere.
+Coupang still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CPNG: Russell 1000, TUI1.DE: HDAX).

 The clearest separation starts in valuation, but profitability adds another real layer to the result.
-TUI AG leads by 17 points on the overall comparison score.
+The overall score gap is 27 points in favour of TUI AG.

 Trajectory Similarity